1 - Overview

 You can query the current server status and synchronize it to the Console.

-To synchronize the service status of Event Streams, follow the steps below.
+To synchronize the service status of Event Streams, follow these steps.

-4. Click the Service Status Synchronization button.
-It takes a little time to retrieve, and while retrieving, the cluster changes to Synchronizing state.
+4. Service Status Sync Click the button.
+4. The query takes a short amount of time, and while it is being performed, the cluster changes to the Synchronizing state.

-5. When the query is completed, the status in the server information item is updated, and the cluster changes to Running state.
+5. When the query completes, the status in the server information field is updated, and the cluster changes to the Running state.

 To view and modify configuration parameters, follow the steps below.

-1. All Services > Data Analytics > Event Streams Click the menu.
-Navigate to the Service Home page of Event Streams.
+1. Click the All Services > Data Analytics > Event Streams menu.
+1. Navigate to the Service Home page of Event Streams.

-2. Click the Event Streams menu on the Service Home page.
-Navigate to the Event Streams List page.
+2. On the Service Home page, click the Event Streams menu.
+2. Navigate to the Event Streams list page.

-3. Event Streams List Click the resource whose parameters you want to view and edit on the page.
-Event Streams Details You will be moved to the page.
+3. On the Event Streams List page, click the resource whose parameters you want to view and edit.
+3. Go to the Event Streams Details page.

 4. Click the Parameter Management button.
-You will be taken to the Parameter Management page.
+4. Go to the Parameter Management page.

-5. Parameter Management on the page, click the Search button.
-Database Search popup window opens.
+5. On the Parameter Management page, click the Search button.
+5. Database query The popup window opens.

 6. To view the Parameter information, click the Confirm button.
-It takes a little time to retrieve.
+6. Retrieving may take a short amount of time.

 • You can modify the Parameter information after performing a query.

-7. To edit the Parameter information, click the Edit button and then enter the changes in the Custom Value area of the Parameter to be edited.
+7. To edit the Parameter information, click the Edit button and then enter the changes in the Custom Value field of the Parameter you want to modify.

-• When the application type is dynamic, it is applied immediately, and when it is static, a service restart is required, causing service interruption.
+• When the Application Type is Dynamic, it takes effect immediately, and when it is Static, a service restart is required, causing service interruption.

-1. When input is complete, click the Save button.
+8. When the input is complete, click the Save button.

 You can change the configured server type.